Development Bank of the Philippines: History

-In February 2016, former Philippine President Benigno Aquino III approved the merger of DBP with state-owned Land Bank of the Philippines, with pending approval from the Bangko Sentral ng Pilipinas and written consent of the Philippine Deposit Insurance Corporation.
-However, as of September 2016, the proposed DBP-Landbank merger has been canceled for implementation by the Governance Commission for GOCCs (GCG).
+In February 2016, President Benigno Aquino III approved the merger of DBP with state-owned Land Bank of the Philippines, pending approval from the Bangko Sentral ng Pilipinas (BSP) and written consent of the Philippine Deposit Insurance Corporation.
+A few months later in September under the administration of newly-elected Rodrigo Duterte, such had been cancelled for implementation by the Governance Commission for GOCCs (GCG).
+By 2023, two presidents later under the administration of Ferdinand "Bongbong" Marcos Jr., the idea of such merger is again on the cards, with target completion around middle of 2024.
+However, as of early October 2023, the BSP says that they still haven't formally received an application for the merger.
+Finance Secretary Ralph Recto later announced in February 2024 that the proposed DBP-Landbank merger is no longer pursued.

 Organization

-The affairs and business of DBP are directed and its properties managed and preserved and its corporate powers exercised by a board of directors consisting of nine members, all appointed by the President of the Philippines.
+The affairs and business of DBP are directed and its properties managed and preserved, and its corporate powers exercised by a board of directors consisting of nine members, all appointed by the President of the Philippines.
 The term of office of the chairman, president and the members of the board of directors are for a period of one year or until such time as their successors are appointed.

 The chairman of the board is appointed by the President of the Philippines from among the members of the board: provided, that the positions of chairman of the board and president of DBP are not to be held by the same person.

 The DBP chairman presides at meetings of the board, while the president of the bank serves as vice-chairman of the board, and as such, assists the chairman and acts in his stead in case of absence or incapacity.

 The chief executive officer of DBP is the president, who is elected by the board of directors from among themselves with the advice and consent of the President of the Philippines.
 The DBP president shall, among other powers and duties, execute, carry out and administer the policies, measures, orders and resolutions approved by the board; direct and supervise the operation and administration of the bank; and exercise such other powers and perform such other functions or duties as may be assigned to him by law or by the board from time to time.

 The DBP board of directors provides for an organization and staff of officers and employees of the bank and upon recommendation of the DBP president, fix their remuneration and other emoluments.
 All positions in the bank are governed by the compensation, position classification system and qualification standards approved by the DBP board of directors based on a comprehensive job analysis of actual duties and responsibilities.